texttheater/pmb2tsv/README.md

 6. CCG supertag
 7. CCG constituent structure

-For every frame in the sentence, there is an additional column that marks each token as being the head of the predicate (in which case it contains its WordNet sense, e.g. `attack.v.01`, or `pred` if the word sense is not annotated), as being part of the role filler (in which case it contains a VerbNet Role such as `Agent` or `Patient`), or as neither (in which case it is `O`).
+For every (verbal) frame in the sentence, there is an additional column that marks each token as being the head of the predicate (in which case it contains the string `V`), as being the head of the role filler (in which case it contains a VerbNet Role such as `Agent` or `Patient`), or as neither (in which case it is `O`).

 For details on the conversion from CCG derivations to dependency trees, see